-The Band of the Royal Air Force Regiment was originally formed from the Royal Air Force Coastal Command Band, following the establishment of the Royal Air Force Regiment at Belton Park in 1942.
-The Band relocated to RAF Catterick in 1946, remaining there until the closure of the station in 1994.
-The next five years were turbulent for the Band and its personnel with no less than four relocations, the last being in 1999 to its present location at Royal Air Force Cranwell in Lincolnshire, working alongside the Band of the Royal Air Force College.
+The Band of the Royal Air Force Regiment was formed on 20 August 1942 from the RAF Coastal Command Band when it was relocated to RAF Belton Park following the establishment of the RAF Regiment there in the same year.
+Following the closure of RAF Belton Park in 1946, the Band was relocated to RAF Catterick where it stayed until the closure of the station in 1994.
+The next five years were turbulent for the Band with no less than four relocations, the last being in 1999 to its present location at Royal Air Force College Cranwell in Lincolnshire, working alongside The Band of the Royal Air Force College.

-The established strength of the Band is forty-one musicians, all of whom are auditioned before acceptance into the service and are required to perform to a very high standard of musicianship.
-Training at each rank is provided at Headquarters Music Services at Royal Air Force Northolt.
-All musicians are encouraged to improve their personal standards and to widen their musical horizons by private study and participation in musical activities outside the service.
+The established strength of the Band is currently thirty nine musicians, all of whom are auditioned before acceptance into the service and are required to perform to a very high musical standard.
+Training at each rank is provided by Headquarters Music Services at Royal Air Force Northolt.
+All musicians are encouraged to improve their individual standards and to widen their musical horizons through private study and participation in musical activities outside the service.

 Royal Air Force Shades of Blue

 Royal Air Force Shades of Blue is the Band of the RAF Regiment's Big BandThe RAF Shades of Blue Big Band